uncomplexlearning/a-level/markdown/physics.md

 #### Second law

-- The resultant force acting on an object with a constant mass is directly proportional to its acceleration
+- The resultant force acting on an object with a constant mass is directly proportional to its acceleration (and change in momentum)
   ```math
   F = ma
   ```